RavinaRikame07/Devopsnotes/Linux/linux.md

 •	Monitoring system performance

-What is #!/bin/bash?
+-What is #!/bin/bash?
 Can we write #!/bin/sh as well?

 The #!/bin/bash at the beginning of a shell script is called a shebang.
 It specifies the path to the interpreter that should execute the script.

 1.#!/bin/bash tells the system to use the Bash shell to run the script.

 2.#!/bin/sh tells the system to use the Bourne shell.

 Both can be used, but bash (Bourne Again Shell) has more features compared to the original sh.

 •	Write a Shell Script that prints I will complete #90DaysOfDevOps challenge.
 #!/bin/bash

 echo "I will complete #90DaysOfDevOps challenge"

 •	Write a Shell Script that takes user input, input from arguments, and prints the variables.

 #!/bin/bash
 # Take user input
 echo "Enter your name:"